rajr5/python-challenges/README.md

 - `[solution_name].py` containing the solution to the problem
 - `[solution_name].test.py` a couple of unit tests to present the solutions are working fine

+Since file_sort is a bit less of an algoritmic problem and it's long running, it's not really feasible for testing.

 ## Python version

 The code was written and tested with Python 3.7